mattsherwood87/CoNNECT/docs/source/administration/booking.rst

 ==================================

 Step 1.
 Start by going to the `CoNNECT laboratory website <https://science-math.wright.edu/lab/center-of-neuroimaging-and-neuro-evaluation-of-cognitive-technologies>`__.
-The introductory CoNNECT page should look like :numref:`booking step1`.
+The introductory CoNNECT page should look like `booking step1`.

 .. _booking step1: